-- surface, including construction of any associated foundations, buildings, and water treatment and management systems; - Backfilling of mined out stopes using a tailings paste backfill and engineered bulkheads; and - Mining equipment operation, including vehicles and materials conveyance systems.
+- treatment and management systems; - Backfilling of mined out stopes using a tailings paste backfill and engineered bulkheads; and - Mining equipment operation, including vehicles and materials conveyance systems.

 Milling

 - Construction and use of a concentrate storage shed, concentrate bagging plant, dense media separation circuit, and paste backfill plant alongside the existing mill facility; - Partial re-construction and operation of the milling complex; - Extraction, transportation, consumption, recycling, treatment and discharge to the environment of minewater and process water; and - Storage, handling, use and disposal of milling process additives and chemicals, both at the mill and on the reagent pad south of the mill.